zarrar1607/DeepPicar-v3/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/heechul/DeepPicar-v3/blob/devel/RunAll.ipynb)

-After you are done trainig, you need to copy the trained tflite model file (`large-200x66x3.tflite` by default) to the robot.
+After you are done trainig, you need to copy the trained tflite model file (`large-200x66x3.tflite` by default) to the Pi as follow (alternative, you can simply copy the file via `scp` instead).

+    $ python3 -m uploadserver --directory models/

+On your PC, use your browser to upload the tflite model file to the Pi.
+On the browser URL bar, enter `https://<ip_addr_of_your_pi>:8000/upload`.
+Then, select the downloaded tflite file via `Browser...` and click `Submit Query` to upload the file.

 ## Autonomous control